sebhtml/biosal/README.md

 Also, in the actor model, the arrival order of messages is both arbitrary and unknown ([Agha 1986](http://dl.acm.org/citation.cfm?id=7929), p.
 22, 2.4).

+One of the most important requirements of actors is that of acquaintances.
+An actor can only send message to one of its acquaintances.

 [Important actor model papers](Documentation/Actors.md)

 ## Actor model links